SchapiroLabor/NEP_IST_generation/README.md

 ### Conda environment
 `conda create -n pow python=3.9 networkx=2.6.2 matplotlib=3.4.2 scipy jupyter -c conda-forge`

+The environemtn file can be found in the folder `/env`.

 ### Tissue simulation
 We generated 100 empty tissue scaffolds for labelling with the indicated parameters.
 Seeds were set based on the given first number of the output file name.
 Either use provided bash script to recreate the study simulated data (scaffold_create.sh) or